tailless/pyfun/README.md

 ## Other tasks :
-- What classifiers to uses : Emma
+- Explore which classifiers to uses : Emma